horizon-research/Overcoming-NSP-Noise/README.md

 Current final accuracy is 0.550496:
 ```

 ### Analysis
-*To soon to be determined*.
+*Too soon to be determined*.
 Images only number 600 and overfitting is quite a risk.

 ### **Works Cited** :
 > Dynamic Temperature Management of Near-Sensor Processing for Energy-Efficient High-Fidelity